 An Organovo Article With a Negative Spin

-We’ve written about Organovo before.
-For retail investors who want to invest in 3D bioprinting, Organovo (NYSEMKT:ONVO) is the only pure play in town.
-However this doesn’t mean they have a monopoly by any means.
+We’ve been watching Organovo for a while now.
+For retail investors who want to invest in 3D bioprinting, Organovo (ONVO) is the only pure play in town.
+However, this doesn’t mean they have a monopoly by any means.
 German startup EnvisionTEC has been selling their 3D Bio-Printer commercially since 2001 at a price point under $200,000 USD.
-At least 5 other private 3D bioprinting startups are working on printing tissues as well.
+At least 9 other private 3D bioprinting startups are working on printing tissues as well.
 Competition also exists from non-bioprinted cell-based assays offered by such companies as InSphero, or “organ-on-a-chip” technologies from companies like Emulate.